the-mason-jar/the-mason-jar/recipes/cocktails/rye/sazerac.html.md

 ---
 title: The Sazerac
-tags: whiskey, rye, absinthe, sazerac
+tags:
+  - rye
+  - absinthe
+  - sazerac
 ---

 The official cocktail of New Orleans, and often referred to as the oldest American cocktail -- the Sazerac is a fine choice for those who like the taste of Rye.